 Methamphetamine withdrawal’s, length and severity of depression is related to how much/often Meth was used.
 Some withdrawal symptoms including, cravings, exhaustion, depression, mental confusion, restlessness, insomnia, deep or disturbed sleep, may last up to 48 hours.

-From the medical effects of Crystal Meth and Methamphetamine Addiction to social problems, Seacliff Recovery Center’s Meth Addiction Treatment brings solutions to the clients in a way that is tangible and easy to apply.
+From the medical effects of Crystal Meth and Methamphetamine Addiction to social problems, R&R Recovery at Seacliff’s Meth Addiction Treatment brings solutions to the clients in a way that is tangible and easy to apply.
 Taking this into consideration we have put together a program that takes the mind body spirit approach to the client’s lives.
 We think that this is the best way to bring the clients all of the Meth Treatment opportunities that we have.